The VW Carburettor

 You may find it easiest to simply note where the clamp goes on the cable end in this position (wide open), then let up on the pedal and make the connection with the system relaxed.
 Or, if working by myself, I find that I can come very close by adjusting the cable as follows: With the idle screw against the very bottom of the stepped cam, pull the cable back finger-tight and snug down the screw to secure the cable.
 It takes three hands -- I use my channel lock pliers and hold the end of the cable to the throttle lever while I tighten the screw with the other hand.

 - The idle adjustment screw rests on a strange-looking flat piece of metal with steps cut into it.
-This is the fast idle cam, and works with the choke to give a reliable idle on a cold engine.
+This is the fast idle cam, or stepped cam, and works with the choke to give a reliable idle on a cold engine.

 - The engine must be warm to set the carburettor so that the choke is off (i.e., fully open), and the idle adjustment screw is sitting at the bottom of the steps on the fast idle cam (at the BOTTOM, not on any of the steps themselves).
 Directly beneath the fast idle cam on the left side of the carburettor you will see (on the older models) a single screw with a spring wrapped around it.
-This is the volume control screw, and this type of carburettor can be called a "one adjusting screw" type of carburettor.
-The later model carburettors also have a larger bypass screw that is used for setting the idle speed - the fast idle adjustment screw and stepped cam are NOT used to adjust the idle speed on these "two adjusting screw" carburettors.
+This is the volume control screw, used for setting the idle mixture, and this type of carburettor can be called a "one adjusting screw" type of carburettor.
+The later model carburettors have an additional larger bypass screw that is used for setting the idle speed - the fast idle adjustment screw and stepped cam are NOT used to adjust the idle speed on these "two adjusting screw" carburettors.

-- On the side of the carburettor body is a barrel-shaped object, a little larger a pen-light battery, with a black wire connected to the outer end.
+- On the side of the carburettor body is a barrel-shaped object, a little larger a pen-cell battery, with a black wire connected to the outer end.
 This is the idle fuel cutoff valve (solenoid).
 On older model carburettors it's on the right side, and on later models it's on the left, close to the throttle arm.
 This valve shuts off the flow of fuel when you turn off the engine, to prevent "running on."
 Be sure the wire is connected and that it runs to the (+) terminal on the coil.
 (Also attached to this terminal is the black wire that provides power to the automatic choke.)
 Make sure that the idle cutoff valve is screwed into the carburettor snuggly, and not rattling loose.
-Don't overtighten it though, it's got a fine brass thread and screws into aluminum -- both relatively soft metals.
+Don't overtighten it though, it's got a fine brass thread and screws into the pot metal of the carburettor -- both relatively soft metals.

 - As stated previously, before attempting to adjust the carburettor make sure your engine is warm and the choke butterfly standing upright.
 Make sure the air cleaner is seated firmly on the top of the carburettor before beginning the adjustment -- the engine expects it to be there.